-Most households have hazardous waste materials that cannot legally be disposed with regular trash because they can cause injury or are harmful if not used, stored, or disposed properly.
+Most households have hazardous waste materials that cannot legally be disposed with regular trash because they can cause injury or are harmful if not used, stored, or disposed of properly.
 Items such as paint (not latex), lighter fluid, gasoline, paint thinner, kerosene, polishes, adhesives, pool chemicals, acids, drain cleaner, paint stripper, antifreeze, insecticides, rat poison, mercury/Ni-cad and lithium batteries should be disposed of at a household hazardous waste collection.

 The Solid Waste Authority of Central Ohio (SWACO) has opened a permanent Household Hazardous Waste (HHW) collection site at 645 E. 8th Avenue, Columbus.
-This location has regularly scheduled weekly hours, but closed on holidays.
+This location has regularly scheduled weekly hours, but is closed on holidays.
 Hours are Wednesdays and Fridays 12:00PM - 6:00PM and Thursdays 9:00AM - 5:00PM.

 Did you know... you can dry up latex paint!
 Latex paint is water soluble and can be dried out converting it to a non-hazardous material.
-There are point hardeners available in stores or you can mix the paint with cat litter or sawdust.
+There are paint hardeners available in stores or you can mix the paint with cat litter or sawdust.
 Leave the lid off to speed up the process.
 When the paint is dry, throw it in with your regular trash.

 For more information, go to http://www.swaco.org/Residents/HouseholdHazardousWaste.aspx.

-The Franklin County Public Health Department offers their Children's Immunization Clinics at Norwich Township Fire Station 83, 4283 Davidson Road, on the second Wednesday of every month from 9:30 a.m. to 2:30 p.m.
+The Franklin County Public Health Department offers Children's Immunization Clinics at Norwich Township Fire Station 83, 4283 Davidson Road, on the second Wednesday of every month from 9:30 a.m. to 2:30 p.m.
 Appointments must be made by calling (614) 525-3719.
 Required immunizations are available for a $15 administration fee to children ages one month to 18 years of age.
 No one will be turned away due to inability to pay.
 Clinics falling on a holiday will be cancelled.